MihaiZecheru/NoteWorthy/README.md

-DownArrow - Move cursor down (alias: shift+enter) (+shift to select) LeftArrow - Move cursor left (+shift to move line) RightArrow - Move cursor right (+shift to move line) End - Move cursor to the end of the line
-Home - Move cursor to the beginning of the line
-Insert - Toggle insert mode
+DownArrow - Move cursor down (alias: shift+enter) (+shift to select) LeftArrow - Move cursor left (+shift to move line) RightArrow - Move cursor right (+shift to move line) End - Move cursor to the end of the line (+shift to select) Home - Move cursor to the beginning of the line (+shift to select) Insert - Toggle insert mode
 Backspace - Delete character
 Delete - Delete character (to the right)